FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-24-Are-Antivirus-Programs-Obsolete?.md

 Malware/virus researchers will try to reverse engineer a new virus they see, figure out its behavior and then create a signature for it.
 You can think of a signature like a footprint or some other labeling that can help to identify it in the future.
 A signature is usually made up of particular data points in the virus code that could contain the malicious behavior.
 The signature is then put into a database of other known viruses of the antivirus program.
 If this virus is seen in the future by the program, it will know to block it and/or remove it from your computer.

 This is a great way to approach the problem of needing to block known threats.
+However, this is not useful if a new virus comes in that has no signature in the database.